 What We Mean by "Digital Skills"

-• Productivity software – Google Workspace, Microsoft Office, spreadsheets, documents, and presentation tools.
+Productivity software – Google Workspace, Microsoft Office, spreadsheets, documents, and presentation tools.
+These are the backbone of most modern jobs.

-• Online communication and collaboration – video calls, shared calendars, cloud storage.
+Online communication and collaboration – video calls, shared calendars, cloud storage.
+If you work with a team, these are non‑negotiable.

-• Website and content creation – building simple sites, writing for the web, and understanding online presence.
+Website and content creation – building simple sites, writing for the web, and understanding your online presence.
+Even a basic personal portfolio counts.

-• AI tools for everyday tasks – using chatbots and AI assistants to write, research, plan, and automate small but time‑consuming jobs.
+AI tools for everyday tasks – using chatbots and AI assistants like ChatGPT or Google Gemini to write, research, plan, and automate small but time‑consuming jobs.

 1. Jobs are changing fast.

 AI isn't a passing trend.
 Tools like ChatGPT, Google Gemini, and countless others are already integrated into email, customer service, marketing, and data analysis.
-Understanding how to use AI productively — rather than fearing it — is one of the smartest career moves you can make today.
+Understanding how to use AI productively — rather than fearing it — is one of the smartest career moves you can make.
+Even a little AI training for beginners can set you apart from colleagues who are still avoiding it.

 3. Small businesses and freelancers need it.

-From filling out online applications to helping children with homework technology, digital skills remove the small but constant stress of feeling out of your depth.
-They make everyday tasks easier and faster.
+From filling out online applications to helping children with their own computer skills for kids' homework, digital literacy removes the small but constant stress of feeling out of your depth.
+Everyday tasks become faster, easier, and far less intimidating.5.
+You stay independent.

 The Best Way to Learn?
-One Step at a Time
+One Step at a Time, With Guidance

 The problem with learning digital skills alone is that there's too much information.
 YouTube tutorials are often too fast, too technical, or made for people who already know the jargon.
 Articles assume a level of background knowledge you might not have.